noahmr/yolov5-tensorrt/README.md

 <details>
 <summary>Command-line Usage</summary>

-In addition to the C++ API, the library also comes with various tools/demos.
+In addition to the API, the library also comes with various tools/demos.
 Assuming that your YOLOv5 model is stored as <em>yolov5.onnx</em>, you can build a TensorRT engine using:

 ```bash